2004 Iraq document leak: Contents

-AP reported that the memos show: "When Prime Minister Tony Blair's chief foreign policy adviser dined with Condoleezza Rice six months after the 11 September attacks, the then-US national security adviser didn't want to discuss Osama bin Laden or al-Qaida.
+AP reported that the memos show: "When Prime Minister Tony Blair's chief foreign policy adviser dined with Condoleezza Rice six months after the September 11 attacks, the then-US national security adviser didn't want to discuss Osama bin Laden or Al-Qaeda.
 She wanted to talk about 'regime change' in Iraq, setting the stage for the U.S.-led invasion more than a year later."

 British Foreign Office political director Peter Ricketts said in one of the memos.
 "For Iraq, 'regime change' does not stack up.
 It sounds like a grudge between Bush and Saddam," Ricketts said.
 (See April 1993 for Saddam's attempted assassination of Bush's father.)

 The memos express concern about breaking international law, but Blair is shown as being determined to go to war as Bush's ally regardless.

 Tony Dodge, an Iraq expert at the University of London, said, "The documents show what official inquiries in Britain already have, that the case of weapons of mass destruction was based on thin intelligence and was used to inflate the evidence to the level of mendacity.
 In going to war with Bush, Blair defended the special relationship between the two countries, like other British leaders have.
 But he knew he was taking a huge political risk at home.
 He knew the war's legality was questionable and its unpopularity was never in doubt."
 Dodge also said the memos show that Blair was aware that postwar instability in Iraq was likely.

 In one of the memos, David Manning, who was Blair's chief foreign policy adviser, reported on a meeting in Washington, D.C., with Rice;